 The ABC ERICA Lab is investigating how children with and without ADHD experience and manage emotions, how a child's body reacts when they are feeling certain emotions, and how the brain both creates and manages emotions.
 Both children and parents will be asked to fill out questionnaires and the child will engage in tasks with while their heart activity and breathing is measured during a non-invasive fMRI.
 Parents are compensated $100 and children are given a small toy prize (worth $15-20) for two visits ranging (1-2 hours).
 Call 305-501-0916 or email firstname.lastname@example.org for more information or to enroll.

 The Department of Psychology at FIU is currently conducting a study on the brain and spatial abilities in young children (ages 4-6) who've never been diagnosed with a mental or behavioral disorder.
 Participants will spend about 30 minutes to an hour completing an MRI brain scan and an hour completing learning and spatial memory tasks.
-Families will receive a $75 gift card and a small toy for their child’ s participation in the study.
-Interested families can learn more information or schedule an appointment by calling 305-348-4947 or emailing firstname.lastname@example.org.
+Families will receive a $75 gift card and a small toy for their child's participation in the study.
+Interested families can read the brain and spatial abilities in children study flyer, call 305-348-4947 or email firstname.lastname@example.org.

-We are seeking 4-6 year-old children who have never been diagnosed with a mental or behavioral disorder for a study on attention and the brain in children.
+We are seeking 4-6-year-old children who have never been diagnosed with a mental or behavioral disorder for a study on attention and the brain in children.
 Participants will spend no more than 1.5 hours completing computer tasks while their brain activity is recorded.
 Families get $30 and a small toy for participating.
-To learn more or schedule an appointment, call 305-348-4947.
+To learn more or schedule an appointment, read the brain and spatial abilities in children study flyer or call 305-348-4947.

 You and your child may be eligible to participate in this project, which offers a clinical assessment at no cost to you.
 You may also be compensated up to $150 for your time and completing all study assessments.
-For more information, call 305-501-0916.
+For more information, read the heart rate, emotion and behavior study flyer or call 305-501-0916.